jupyterhub/jupyter-server-proxy/docs/source/standalone.md

 ## Installation

-This feature has a dependency to JupyterHub and must be explicitly installed via an optional dependency:
+This feature has a dependency on JupyterHub and must be explicitly installed via an optional dependency:

 ```shell
 pip install jupyter-server-proxy[standalone]